srikrishnan-lab/lab-manual/docs/applying/graduate.md

 Vivek will send you an email asking you to provide a written evaluation of a paper, which he will provide in that email.
 This paper will be selected based on your discussed interests.
 The goal of this response is to get a sense of your baseline writing skills, as well as your current ability to read and analyze a paper.

-Your evaluation should be no more than a page, and should touch on several of the following prompts:
+Your evaluation should be no more than two pages (no more than 12 point font and no less than one inch page margins), and should touch on several of the following prompts:

 * What are the main research questions and hypotheses of the paper?
 * What are the key results?